ma662/Trivia-Game/README.md

 # TriviaGame
-Trivia browser game using timers built with jQuery using JavaScript, HTML and CSS.
+A (slightly difficult) trivia browser game using timers built with jQuery, JavaScript, HTML/CSS.
+Players have 10 seconds to guess the correct answer!